Geethanjali5/Geethanjali5/README.md

 ## 🚀 About Me

-I'm a Master of Science in Computer Science graduate student at Columbia University and a passionate Former Software Engineer at Bosch Global Software Technologies specializing in Web Development.
-I love creating beautiful and efficient web applications that enhance user experience.
-My journey in web development is driven by my enthusiasm for learning new technologies and building projects that challenge my skills.
+I'm a Master of Science in Computer Science graduate student at Columbia University and a passionate Former Software Engineer at Bosch Global Software Technologies specializing in Software Systems and Machine Learning.
+I love creating efficient web applications that enhance user experience.

 👨‍💻 Check out my portfolio for some of my work: [Geethanjali's Portfolio](https://geethanjali-p-github-io.vercel.app/).